CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 Figure 7: Closed-Loop Power Control Diagram
 </div>
 <br>

+As it can be seen, the peak voltage is used as it assumes that the deviations with respect to the nominal will be small, and this is only to have an appropriate tuning of the controller.

 Following a similar procedure to the one of the current loop, the closed-loop transfer function of the power loop can be modelled as a first-order system: